 The different decision-making models you need to know — and their pros and cons

 Big or small, decisions can alter things at all levels.
-Below, we’ll explore some of the most prevalent decision-making models, including their pros and cons, so you can find an approach that suits your management style.
+Below, we’ll explore some of the most prevalent decision-making models, including their pros and cons, so you can find an approach that properly suits your management style.

 Big or small, decisions have the power to alter things at both a micro and a macro level.
 Whether it’s the snacks served at a meeting or a change in company culture, management has a lot to weigh up when it’s crunch time.

-There are several different decision-making models that managers can employ when needed.
+The good news is there are several different decision-making models that managers can employ when needed.
 Here, we’ll explore some of the most prevalent theories, including their pros and cons, to see which could be the correct approach for your management style.

 Decision-making sounds like a relatively simple idea.
 After all, everyone has to make decisions in their lives.
 But many managers often disregard just how important the process really is.